Biden sees chance of ‘rational’ Republican approach on guns

 His comments came a day after the president traveled to the shattered Texas community of Uvalde, mourning privately for three-plus hours with anguished families grieving for the 19 children and two teachers who died in the shooting.
 Faced with chants of “do something” as he departed a church service, Biden pledged: “We will.”

-As he arrived back in Washington for Memorial Day, Biden was asked if he’s now more motivated to see new federal limits imposed on firearms.
+As he arrived from Delaware for Memorial Day events, Biden was asked if he’s now more motivated to see new federal limits imposed on firearms.

 “I’ve been pretty motivated all along,” he said.
 “I’m going to continue to push and we’ll see how this goes.”